Skip to main content

 Lips can be pursed, slightly open, frowning, in a slight smile, showing their pearly whites, crooked, and much more!

-John Mayer, the guitarist famously known for his wild faces he makes while playing guitar, is an exaggerated example:
+John Mayer, the guitarist famously known for his wild faces while playing guitar, is an exaggerated example:

 This explains why thinking and facial movement—in this case, mouth movement—are so intertwined.

 What are your person’s lips saying?
-Mimic their lip shape to channel their thoughts.
+Mimic their lip shape to channel their expression.

 Hand gestures are linked to what we think and say.